Dudson: Closure

 Dudson went into administration on 4 April 2019.
 PwC cited "A deterioration in sales and increased costs" as a reason for the closure.

 The local pottery company Churchill China bought the rights to the brand and two of its most popular ranges, "Harvest" and "Evo" in April 2019 and began manufacturing immediately in its own factory.
 On 6 June 2019 Churchill relaunched the Dudson brand with the "Harvest" and "Evo" collections already in stock.

 Dudson Centre and Museum

 The pottery works on Hanover Street in Hanley were established in the 1820s, and were modified and expanded in later years.
 They are Grade II listed buildings.

 The factory site is now the location of the Dudson Centre, where there are conference facilities, catering and office space for voluntary organisations.
-Ian Dudson is Chair of the Trustees of the Centre.

 The Dudson Museum, housed in the bottle kiln of the former factory, displays on two floors examples produced by the company.
 There are information boards and more than 1,300 exhibits, showing the range of products and evolving tastes during the 19th century, and innovative shapes and brightly coloured pottery for hotels and restaurant chains in more recent years.